Tangany/waas-js-sdk/readme.md

 ````

 ## Affinity Cookies
-WaaS employes its own load-balanced full nodes backend to transmit transactions to the blockchains.
+WaaS employs its own load-balanced full-node backend to transmit transactions to the blockchains.
 Due to the nature of blockchain, full nodes sync their states only in the event of a new block.
 One implication of this behavior is that sending multiple transactions from the same wallet during a time frame of a single block may lead to an overlap of backend memory pool assignments which subsequent may result in transactions being cancelled and discarded from the blockchain.

 E.g. two Ethereum transactions sent to different full nodes from the same wallet shortly one after the other may be assigned the same nonce number by two different full nodes in the backend resulting in Ethereum, by specification, cancelling the former of the two transactions.